reima-ecom/netlify-plugin-move-file/README.md

-# Algolia Index Refresh Build Plugin
+# Netlify Plugin to Move File into Publish Directory

-Build plugin to update an Algolia index based on a JSON file that is rendered into the publish directory.
-The index is only updated on production builds.
+Build plugin to move a file into the publish directory.
+Very useful in order to move logs etc.

-**The specified index will be cleared and then replaced with the records in the the JSON file.**

 ## Installation and Configuration